seth586/guides/FreeNAS/extras/compile_bitcoind.md

 # iocage console bitcoin
 ```

 You're in!
 Lets create our bitcoin user/group.
+If you previosuly installed `bitcoin-daemon` with pkg, you can skip this step.
 Press ENTER to leave blank:

 ```
 root@bitcoin:~ # adduser